 Idaho is home to a multitude of natural and man-made beauties.
-It is the 14th most expansive state in the U.S., and its area is larger than all of New England.
-Given that Idaho’s landlocked (it’s surrounded by six states and the Canadian province British Columbia) and so spacious, it’s become an ideal place for backcountry driving.
-But before you take a trip to Railroad Ridge or tackle a backcountry ride from Yankee Fork to Loon Creek, make sure you have proper insurance.
+It's the 14th most expansive state in the U.S., and its area is larger than all of New England.
+Given that Idaho's landlocked (it's surrounded by six states and the Canadian province British Columbia) and so spacious, it's become an ideal place for back country driving.
+Before you take a trip to Railroad Ridge or tackle a back country ride from Yankee Fork to Loon Creek, make sure you have proper Idaho car insurance.
 Fortunately, you can get an Idaho car insurance quote with GEICO anytime.

 Idaho Car Insurance—Important Rules to Know

 Review these Idaho car insurance laws and double-check that you're properly insured before you go.

 - Anyone who operates a vehicle in Idaho must have liability insurance, whether the vehicle is registered or not.